-Mr. Li represents a wide variety of industrial, commercial and individual clients, in both IP litigation and patent prosecution matters.
-He has prosecuted patent applications before the U.S. Patent and Trademark Office since 2003.
-IP litigation forums in which he has been involved include both U.S. district courts and the International Trade Commission (ITC).
-Client sectors served by Mr. Li span a wide spectrum and include semiconductor equipment, microelectronic devices and packaging, integrated circuit (IC) designs, high-speed memory systems, storage networks and apparatuses, medical devices and diagnostic equipment, telecommunications equipment and network infrastructure, mobile marketing, consumer banking and credit cards, investment banking (securities, derivatives and structured financing), railroad equipment, online and retail gaming, and social networking.
-Apart from advising clients of American and European origins, Mr. Li has successfully served, and takes pride in serving, clients from China.
+Client sectors served by Dr. Li span a wide spectrum and include semiconductor equipment, microelectronic devices and packaging, integrated circuit (IC) designs, high-speed memory systems, storage networks and apparatuses, medical devices (including bio sensors) and diagnostic equipment, telecommunications equipment and network infrastructure, mobile marketing, security and authentication, consumer banking and credit cards, investment banking (securities, derivatives and structured financing), railroad equipment, online and retail gaming, gaming, and social networking.
+Apart from advising clients of American and European origins, Dr. Li has successfully served, and takes pride in serving, clients from Asia.

 - In re Certain Electronic Imaging Devices, ITC Investigation No. 337-TA-850.
 Represented a major Chinese mobile phone manufacturer (ZTE) against patent infringement claims brought by FlashPoint Technology, Inc. and secured a ruling of non-infringement with respect to all the patents asserted against ZTE.

-Prior to joining Goodwin in 2007, Mr. Li was a patent law clerk at Hunton & Williams LLP.
+Prior to joining Goodwin in 2007, Dr. Li was a patent law clerk at Hunton & Williams LLP.